poetapp/documentation/rdd/separate-file-uploads.md

 This should be probably be async as the file we need to download from archiveUrl may be large.

+__Q:__ any thoughts on the processing and bandwidth cost incurred to node runners due to private hosting hash verification? maybe disabled by default? configurable threshold in size in bytes?

+also: what about exposting verification state through the API?
+I'd want `GET /works` to return `hashIsVerified: boolean` for each work

 ----

 ### frost-api: hide node changes

 The node will now require signed verifiable claims.
 Signed verifiable claims have a few requirements that frost-api will need to be adjusted to handle.
-The goal is to leave the frost-api untouched, and automate the transition behind the scenes to these new signed verifiable claims.
+The goal is to leave the API exposed by Frost untouched, and automate the transition behind the scenes to these new signed verifiable claims.

 #### Signed Verifiable Claim Requirements